udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 Aware of most of the vulnerabilities, UDAP has intentionally separated the applications from coding any smart contracts directly.
 UDAP provides a suite of standard smart contract templates that can be configured when the applications are registered with UDAP.
 There are limited number of ways that those templates can be customized and all of them have been carefully designed and tested.
 By doing this we can eliminate most of the malicious code attacks arisen from untrusted code, and in the meantime implement the most clean and efficient transaction patterns in the simplest API.

 Take the synchronous `Singular::sendTo()` for an example.
-The intentions of this function is to change the owner of a Singular token in one-step.
+The intentions of this function is to change the owner of a `Singular` token in one-step.
 When the function returns the transfer must have been completed.
 A naive implementation of this function might have been changing the owner state variable directly be done with it.
-In fact the [Ownable](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/ownership/Ownable.sol) interface in the Open-zepplin library gives no other options than this.
+In fact the [Ownable](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/ownership/Ownable.sol) interface in the Open-zeppelin library gives no other options than this.
 There are two issues with this simple but crude approach:
 1. No respect to the recipient.
 Sending tokens to receivers is like sending emails to other accounts.
 Most of the traffic of the current email system are attributable to spamming.
 Tokens, like messages, can be of no value to some accounts.
 Sometimes owning something objectionable might be a liability.
-2. The receiving address may be invalid, resulting in permanent token loss.
+2. The receiving address may be invalid, resulting in permanent token losses.

 UDAP has designed the `Singular` to adapt to both *push* and *pull* token transfer patterns.
 The core is the asynchronous  `offer/accept` pattern, which is an interactive process:
 1. The sender makes an offer to transfer the ownership of a token to a receiver with `approveReceiver` on the `Singular` token, with a *timed lock*.
 The time lock is an
 2. The receiver, after leaning the above fact, will verify the content of the contract and the check the current state, such the current owner, the intended recipient and expiry date.
 More often than not, the recipient will also check the metadata associated with token before taking any further action on the offer.
 Once everything looks good, the recipient issues `accept()` on the `Singular`to complete the transaction.

-The followin diagram shows how to transfer a token in a synchronous `push` model:
+The following diagram shows how to transfer a token in a synchronous `push` model:
 ![push model of token transfer](media/singular-sendto.png)

-The followin diagram shows how to transfer a token in an asynchronous two-step `pull` model:
+The following diagram shows how to transfer a token in an asynchronous two-step `pull` model:
 ![push model of token transfer](media/singular-send-async.png)

 As secure as it can be, the *pull* model requires online/offline arrangement.
 The process is interactive and elongated sometimes.
 In many situations the one-step `push`gives users the best experience, with some degree of safety.
 The technique that UDAP employs is bridging the above `offer/accept`steps with a synchronous `send`method, in the following sequence:

-1. `aSingular.send(Bob)`, which internally invoke:
+1. `aSingular.send(Bob)`, which internally invokes:
     1. `approveReceiver(Bob 1min)`,
-    2. send a synchronous message to Bob: `Bob.offer(this)`, which internally:
+    2. send a synchronous message to Bob: `Bob.offer(this)`, which internally invokes:
         1. check with blacklist/whitelist and such.
         2. Make a call back to the token: `aSingular.accept()`,  which set the owner to Bob thus conclude the transaction.